Descrout/flutter-blog/README.md

 # Flutter Blog App

-Simple flutter blog-like CRUD app that uses an external REST-API.
-API was developed in GO and you can access it from [here](https://github.com/Descrout/go-blog).
+Simple flutter blog-like CRUD app that uses an external REST-API.<br/>API was developed in GO and you can access it from [here](https://github.com/Descrout/go-blog).
 Provider was used as a state management solution.

 |![login](./showcase/pic1.jpeg)|![drawer](./showcase/pic5.jpeg)|![profile](./showcase/pic0.jpeg)|
 |--|--|--|